Remembering Jay Cellone

 “My dad was a hard-working man, and he was all about family.
 He would tell stories and be making them up and would laugh when he got you.
 He taught me my work ethic, and I was proud to be a part of the company.
 He bought my first car that he and my brothers fixed up and was just so darn excited to surprise me with it.” – Kim Duda, Jay’s daughter

-“I always loved doing burnouts in his car at the bakery and taking a day off work when I was younger to hang out with him.
+“I always loved watching my dad do burnouts in his car at the bakery.
+When we had a day off, we would spend the entire day together.
 We would go on a hike down to the cave and shoot guns.
 I also enjoyed going to Cedar Point with him in our motorhome.
 It was always a great time.” – Dean Cellone, Jay’s son